WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 When would they learn that nothing good will come from seances?

-A year passes and Madison's fear prevents her from going to her Hannah's most joyous occasion, which happens to fall on a rainy day; obviously pissed and concerned, her friend gathers up their other gal pals and tries to fake a seance in order to prove Madison that there isn't anyone or anything in the water out to get her.
-Unfortunately, something is indeed lurking in the waters and the attempted seance somehow invoked it into hunting them down, pulling one girl at a time into its murky realm.
-With her friends now in dire trouble, Madison has no choice but to fight her fears and find the secrets in stopping The Drownsman.
+The film focuses on Madison, a girl who suffers from an extreme aquaphobia after seeing a vision of a soaked corpse-like figure during a near-drowning.
+When her fear prevents her from being the Maid of Honor at her bestfriend Hannah's wedding during a rainy day, Madison's friends gather up and fake a séance in order to prove to her that there isn't anyone or anything in the water out to get her.
+Unfortunately, something is indeed lurking in the waters and the attempted séance somehow invokes it into hunting them down, pulling one girl at a time into its murky realm.
+With her friends now in dire trouble, Madison has no choice but to fight her fears and learn the secrets in stopping The Drownsman.

 The moist evil creature to swim your puddles!